dotnet/docs-maui/docs/fundamentals/app-startup.md

 }
 ```

-In this example, all controls in the app will be backed by handlers, aside from the `BoxView` and `Frame` controls which will be backed by Xamarin.Forms renderers.
+In this example, all controls in the app will be backed by handlers, aside from the `BoxView` and `Frame` controls that will be backed by Xamarin.Forms renderers.